 In addition to the amounts presented above, each executive officer is eligible to receive any benefits accrued under our broad-based benefit plans, such as accrued vacation pay, in accordance with those plans and policies.
 In the event that we determine that an executive officer has earned all or a portion of his annual performance bonus, we will pay the executive officer such earned amount within 30 days of the date of our determination.

 DIRECTOR COMPENSATION

-The following table sets forth information regarding compensation earned by our non-employee directors during the fiscal year ended December 31, 2017.
+The following table sets forth information regarding compensation earned by our non-employee directors during the fiscal year ended December 31, 2018.
+Mr. Anido did not join the Board until January 2019.